Hello and happy New Year!

 The fact that it’s happening in France, where you can walk to work past a medieval cathedral, have a proper four-course lunch in the company cafeteria, and go home to a fine bottle of wine – well, that has been the biggest “bonus” of my life!

-Thank you again to Richard for his guest post.
+Thank you again to Richard for his guest post on French business culture.
 Be sure to visit his blog here.

-What about you, has French workplace culture been challenging for you?
+What about you, has French work culture been challenging for you?